Snow Hill lines

-The Snow Hill Lines is the collective name for the railway lines running through Birmingham Snow Hill and stations in Birmingham, United Kingdom.
+The Snow Hill Lines is the collective name for the railway lines running through Birmingham Snow Hill and stations in Birmingham, England.
 They form an important part of the suburban rail network of Birmingham, Warwickshire and Worcestershire.
 All other lines to/through Birmingham use station.
 The Snow Hill lines carry around 20% of the daily rail services into Birmingham; the remainder use New Street.

 Historically, the lines running through Snow Hill station were built by the Great Western Railway, and so they are largely separate from the lines running into New Street station, which were built by the London and North Western Railway and Midland Railway.

 The original Snow Hill station was closed in 1972.
 The Snow Hill lines in their present form came into being between 1987 and 1995, when Snow Hill station, and the line through to Smethwick was reopened, in order to create a new cross-city rail service via Snow Hill and Moor Street stations.
 The former line to Wolverhampton was reopened as the Midland Metro tram line in 1999.